alexainley/PhotoDuplicates/README.md

   ```
   python removeduplicates.py
   ```
 - If you have the executable (`removeduplicates.exe`), just double-click it.
+(This can be found in the dist folder)

 ### 2. Select Folders